reynard-testing/reynard/README.md

 ### Broad Applicablility

-Reynard can function in any system that supports modern distributed tracing, and be configured with a reverse-proxy side-card pattern (similar to another common tool in MA: service meshes).
+Reynard can function in any system that supports modern distributed tracing, can be configured with a reverse-proxy side-card pattern (similar to another common tool in MA: service meshes), and uses HTTP or gRPC for inter-service communication.

 ## Installation